wgm/cerb-book/en/03-checklist/00-checklist.markdown

 There are several tabs on group management:

 * **Workflow:** This is where new buckets are created and optionally flagged as assignable.
 The contents of assignable buckets will be shown as _Available_ when workers are looking for things to do in the _Workflow_ tab of the _mail_ page.
-* **Mail Preferences:** Each group can define their own `From:` address, personal sender name, shared e-mail signature, and auto-responses for new tickets or closed tickets.
+* **Mail Preferences:** Each group can define their own `From:` address, personal sender name, shared email signature, and auto-responses for new tickets or closed tickets.
 Each group can also define a different spam filtering policy, as different workflows are more sensitive or forgiving of junk mail.
 * **Inbox Routing:** Group managers can define a number of inbox filters that will be applied to any new mail received by the group.
 This automates most of the work of putting things in their proper place.
 * **Members:** This is the group's roster.
 * **Ticket Fields:** Each group can track their own custom fields on new tickets.
 For example, the Sales department may want to track the source (Google, website, ad) of leads while Support is interested in tracking the category of requests (FAQ, feature request, etc).
 These custom fields can be used to generate reports.